List of former United Kingdom Parliament constituencies: Constituencies abolished between 1832 and 1867

 St Albans and Sudbury were both disenfranchised for corruption.
-After some delay, their seats were redistributed by a special act of Parliament.
-Two were given to create new parliamentary boroughs, while the other two were given to the West Riding of Yorkshire, which was thereafter divided into two constituencies.
+After some delay, their seats were redistributed by a special act of Parliament, the Birkenhead Enfranchisement Act 1861.
+One were given to create a new parliamentary borough for Birkenhead, one was added to the Southern Division of Lancashire, and the remaining two were given to the West Riding of Yorkshire, which was thereafter divided into two constituencies.